DaPigGuy/PiggyFactions/README.md

 | `open` | Anyone is able to join the faction |
 | `safezone` | Mark current faction as a SafeZone |
 | `warzone` | Mark current faction as a WarZone |

+## Admin Mode
+To enable Admin mode, use the command `/f admin`.
+Admin mode will allow you to modify claimed faction lands, forcibly unclaim faction lands, etc. Nearly all [commands](#commands) have support for admin mode. <br/>
+**NOTE:** `/f admin` should be toggled off when you are not using it to prevent accidental modifications.
+Admin mode will automatically be disabled upon server restart.

 ## HRKChat Tags
 Sample Format: `&6{{piggyfacs.rank.symbol}}{{piggyfacs.name}} &r&7{{hrk.displayName}}&r: {{msg}}`